deoostfrees/Gibki/README.md

 ## Browser Support

-Gibki supports the following browser (all the latest versions):
+Gibki supports the following browsers (all the latest versions):

 - Chrome
 - Firefox